vebyorn/Projects/README.md

 ### Projects
-Collections of projects I on my own or through learning platforms online. :-)
+Collections of projects I did on my own or through learning platforms online. :-)